-This course will provide the principles of maintaining and troubleshooting the personal computer's hardware.
-The course will cover computer hardware, associated peripherals, configuration, optimization, and repair from the PC technician's point of view.
+CST K141 (formerly CSC K1215) 4 CREDIT HOURS COMPUTER HARDWARE MAINTENANCE tion, and repair from the PC technician's point of view.
 Students will develop critical thinking and troubleshooting skills through emphasis on hands-on experience in installing, maintaining, and processing various problems with computer hardware.
-This course will begin preparing the student for the CompTIA Core Hardware Examinations for the A+certification.
+This course will begin preparing the student for the CompTIA Core Hardware Examinations for the A+ certification.